JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/zkWasm Mini Rollup.md

 ```
 The above code:

-- CLI: Defines the path to the zkWASM CLI executable
+- `CLI`: Defines the path to the zkWASM CLI executable
-- PARAMS: Specifies the parameter directory containing necessary proving parameters
+- `PARAMS`: Specifies the parameter directory containing necessary proving parameters

 ##### File Configuration
 ```ts